 Exposures to lead can occur in a variety of ways; lead contamination has been found in recent years in medications manufactured outside of the US, imported toys and candy, paint chips from older housing, and even in chapulines, or grasshoppers, from parts of Mexico, which are consumed as a snack.

-Risk status can be complicated further by ethnic and/or racial minority status, limited English proficiency, lack of access to health care services and cultural beliefs related to gender and healthcare practices.
+Risk status can be complicated further by limited English proficiency, lack of access to health care services, and beliefs related to health care practices.
 Learn more about lead and other environmental risks here:

 Sexual & Intimate Partner Violence

-Sexual and intimate partner violence (S/IPV) is a widespread problem in the immigrant and migrant community.
-Women in these populations are at a substantial disadvantage and are significantly more vulnerable to these types of violence.
-Language barriers, economic hardship, and isolation from their communities, support networks, and cultures of origin make it increasingly difficult to come forward and report these abuses.
-Women often suffer in silence for fear of losing their jobs or enduring legal ramifications like being reported to immigration.
-In addition, immigrant and migrant women have less access to social and medical services increasing their negative health outcomes.
+Sexual and intimate partner violence (S/IPV) is a widespread problem in many communities.
+Among women who have recently moved – either because they have been displaced from their home, or because they are moving for work, like a farmworker -- women are at a substantial disadvantage and are significantly more vulnerable to these types of violence.
+Language barriers, economic hardship, and isolation from their home communities and support networks make it increasingly difficult to come forward and report these abuses.
+Women often suffer in silence for fear of losing their jobs or enduring legal ramifications.
+In addition, foreign-born women have less access to social and medical services increasing their negative health outcomes.
 Intimate partner violence is an especially sensitive situation, with the perpetrator of violence being a loved one, usually a former or current partner or spouse.

 Sexual harassment